Skip to main content

 This official indication makes it straightforward for physicians to prescribe it and for insurance to cover it for that specific diagnosis.
 The system is designed to protect patients by ensuring treatments are used for conditions where their benefits have been scientifically validated.

 The ethical dilemma arises because the human body does not operate according to these neat categories.
-A person’s suffering from symptoms of is real, regardless of whether their lab values meet the strict criteria for a formal disease diagnosis.
+A person’s suffering from symptoms of hormonal decline is real, regardless of whether their lab values meet the strict criteria for a formal disease diagnosis.

 Classifying a therapy solely for a severe deficiency state while ignoring its potential to restore optimal function creates a significant gap in care.
 It establishes a world where two individuals with nearly identical symptoms receive vastly different levels of access based on a number on a lab report, a reality that has profound implications for health equity on a global scale.